Assassin's Creed: Altaïr's Chronicles: Plot

-The game is set during the Third Crusade in 1190, roughly a year before the events of Assassin's Creed.
-After an unknown mission, the Assassin Altaïr Ibn-LaʼAhad arrives in Aleppo, which is under siege by the Templars, who are searching the city for someone on the orders of their grandmaster, Lord Basilisk.
+The game is set during the Third Crusade in 1190, a year before the events of Assassin's Creed.
+After an unknown mission, the Assassin Altaïr Ibn-LaʼAhad arrives in Aleppo, which is under siege by the Templars, who are searching the city for someone on the orders of their Grand Master, Lord Basilisk.
 After learning about this from a dying Assassin, Altaïr is given a sword which he uses to fight off the attackers.
-Afterwards, Altaïr is tasked by Al-Mualim, the Mentor of the Assassin Brotherhood, with finding the "Chalice", an artifact which is said to have the power to unite all factions and end the Crusades in victory for the side that possesses it.
+Afterwards, Altaïr is tasked by Al Mualim, the Mentor of the Assassin Brotherhood, with finding the "Chalice", an artifact which is said to have the power to unite all factions and end the Crusade in victory for the side that possesses it.
 However, the Chalice is too powerful and must be destroyed before it falls into the wrong hands.

-Altaïr begins his journey in Damascus, where he learns from a rafik that the Chalice is kept in the Temple of the Sand and that he needs three keys to get inside.
+Altaïr begins his journey in Damascus, where he learns from a Rafik that the Chalice is kept in the Temple of the Sand and that he needs three keys to get inside.
 Altaïr obtains the first key in Damascus from a circus dancer/mystic named Fajera, before heading to Tyre.
 There, he learns that the second key has been found by Roland Napule, the head of the local hospital who is said to be twisted.
 Altaïr assassinates Napule and obtains the key.
 He then travels to Jerusalem and discovers that Lord Basilisk has the third key.
 Learning that Basilisk will be attending a party hosted by the king at his villa, Altaïr infiltrates it and confronts Basilisk.
-He defeats him and retrieves his key, but the Templar grandmaster manages to escape.
+He defeats him and retrieves his key, but Basilisk manages to escape.
 Later, the Templars attack an Assassin agent, Hazad, and steal his map leading to the Temple of the Sand.
 Altaïr follows them to their tower, where he kills their leader, known only as "the Master", and takes the map.